google/santa-tracker-web/README.md

 Build and run with `gulp serve`.
 This will serve from the root directory and recompile JavaScript or CSS on watched changes.
-The first build might take some time, as it compiles every scene.
+The first build might take some time (~10-20m), as it compiles every scene.

 You can load scenes (even while locked) via their ID, e.g. at `/#codeboogie`.
 Alternatively, unlock houses (in dev) by calling `santaApp.unlockAllHouses()`.